Frequently Asked Questions

 While this guide focuses on accepting recipients directly via the API, a common scenario involves fetching recipients from a database.

-Schema Example (Conceptual): If using a relational database (like PostgreSQL) with an ORM (like Prisma or Sequelize), you might have a
+Schema Example (Conceptual): If you use a relational database (like PostgreSQL) with an ORM (like Prisma or Sequelize), you might have a

 Subscriber